utcsilab/deepinpy/docs/getting_started.md

 ksp: [Ntraining, Ncoil, N1, N2, ..., NT, X, Y, Z]: np.complex
 ```

-`Ntraining` is the number of training examples.
+- `Ntraining` is the number of training examples.
 If `Ntraining=1`, it should still be included as a singleton dimension.
-`N1`, `N2, ..., `NT` are higher-order dimensions, and can be used for multi-phase data (e.g. temporal, contrast, coefficients, phases, etc.).
-These dimensions are optional and can be excluded
+- `N1`, `N2`, ..., `NT` are higher-order dimensions, and can be used for multi-phase data (e.g. temporal, contrast, coefficients, phases, etc.).
+These dimensions are optional and can be excluded.
-`X`, `Y`, `Z` are spatial dimensions.
+- `X`, `Y`, `Z` are spatial dimensions.
 In the case of 2D data, the `Z` dimension can be excluded.

 Except for the masks, all data should be stored as complex-valued arrays.